karavanlarp/karavanlarp.github.io/eng/world/freelands.md

 * 2795 - 2814: Lerde, of Tribe Azen.
 * 2814 - 2830: Rigan, of Tribe Brig.
 Was a chronicler before becoming king.
 * 2830- 2841: Zelia, of Tribe Kathen.
 Had a very good relationship with theumites and thanks to her theumites currently help the apeiron miners on Howl Islands.
 * 2842 - praeguseni: Alix, of Tribe Turahan.
-Brought peace with the Empire. i
+Brought peace with the Empire.

 <h3 id="geography">Geography </h3>